These instructions are for DML version 3.3.2

 See Arrow Controls above.

-The button highlighted in yellow in the image below displays the cd/music library window.
+The music slector button shown on the right side of the image below navigates to the cd/music library window.

 Accessed by Right - Clicking anywhere in the top information bar.